txels/fretboards/README.md

   fretHeight: 20, // Display heigh of frets in pixels
   leftHanded: false, // Show mirror image for left handed players
-  showTitle: false, // Set the note name as the title, so it will display on hover };
+  showTitle: false, // Set the note name as the title, so it will display on hover
+  nameColors: [],
+};
 ```

+## Development and Contributing

+I use node 18 and `yarn`.
+Your mileage may vary with other versions and `npm`.

+The commands I typically use are in the `Justfile` or directly in `package.json`.

+Get started with:

+    yarn install
+    yarn build
+    yarn test

+If you contribute some new feature, make sure to extend the docs and add some example under `demos` to showcase it.

+I welcome test, examples, documentation.
+We could do with a thorough single-page showcase in demos that we could also use for visual testing.